davidnorminton/tvshowCalendar/README.md

   - Click Select the ics file from your computer and select the file you exported.
   - Choose which calendar to add the imported events to.
 By default, events will be imported into your primary calendar.
   - Click Import.

+## Todo

+  - ability to save a files other than the default
+  - refactor the code to make it simple to change the tv show REST api